pzmudzinski/lambda-google-sign-in/article/article-part-2.md

 - What if user tries to open `/dashboard` without sign in?
 - What if user opens website after week of inactivity and saved token is invalid?

 ## Summary

 We created pretty simple solution for secured `AWS Lambda + API Gateway` endpoint.
-It's easy to deploy and valid approach for internal tools which should be accessible for internal employees / members only.
+It's easy to deploy and valid approach for internal tools which should be accessible for employees / members only.
 Creating front end can be really quick with help of 3rd party libraries such as `react-google-login` or `react-router`.